wasn-eu/CubeCell_Getting_Started/README.md

 The easy way to get the Capsule up and running is:

 - Download the CubeCell Configurator from here [download](https://github.com/raystream/CubeCell_Getting_Started/raw/master/Configurator/CubeCellConfigurator.exe).
-- Download the [capsule_multisensor.ino.cyacd](https://github.com/raystream/CubeCell_Getting_Started/raw/master/Firmware/capsule_multisensor.ino.cyacd) file from the Firmware directory
+- Download the [capsule_multisensor.cyacd](https://github.com/raystream/CubeCell_Getting_Started/raw/master/Firmware/capsule_multisensor.cyacd) file from the Firmware directory
 - Open the CubeCell Configurator
 - Select the right COM port
-- click Flash Firmware and select the downloaded file: capsule_multisensor.ino.cyacd
+- click Flash Firmware and select the downloaded file: capsule_multisensor.cyacd
 - click ok and the firmware will be written to the capsule

 ![Configurator](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Configurator.PNG)